Footage-Firm/meeting-room-traffic-lights/README.md

 #### Installing on a LAN

 You can also run the application from a Raspberry Pi inside of your network.
-This can be useful if using bulbs that can only be contolled via LAN (i.e. MagicHome bulbs).
+This can be useful if using bulbs that can only be controlled via LAN (i.e. MagicHome bulbs).
+Just modify the _bin/main.ts_ file and run that.